reverentgeek/charter/readme.md

 ## Requirements

-To use this application, you will need [Node.js](https://nodejs.org/) version 12 or higher.
+To use this application, you will need the current LTS version of [Node.js](https://nodejs.org/).

 ## Setup